-IaaS (infrastructure as a service) is a computing model that offers resources on demand to businesses and individuals via the cloud.
+IaaS (infrastructure as a service) is a cloud service model that offers on-demand infrastructure resources, such as compute, storage, networking, and virtualization, to businesses and individuals via the cloud.

 IaaS is attractive because acquiring computing resources to run applications or store data the traditional way requires time and capital.
-Enterprises must purchase equipment through procurement processes that can take months.
-They must invest in physical spaces: typically specialized rooms with power and cooling.
-And after deploying the systems, enterprises need IT professionals to manage them.
+Organizations must purchase equipment through procurement processes that can take months.
+They must invest in physical spaces, typically specialized rooms with power and cooling.
+And after deploying the systems, they need IT professionals to manage and maintain them.

 All this is challenging to scale when demand spikes or business grows.
-Enterprises risk running out of capacity, or overbuilding and ending up with infrastructure that suffers from low utilization.
+You run the risk of running out of capacity or overbuilding and paying for infrastructure that you never use.

-IaaS is the on-demand availability of almost infinitely scalable computing resources as services over the internet.
+Infrastructure as a service—also known as IaaS—is the on-demand availability of highly scalable computing resources as services over the internet.
 It eliminates the need for enterprises to procure, configure, or manage infrastructure themselves, and they only pay for what they use.

 Because IaaS resources are used on demand and enterprises only have to pay for the compute, storage, and networking resources that are actually used, IaaS costs are fairly predictable and can be easily contained and budgeted for.